 To complete the Acceptance Testing use Appendix A. The two test cases are described as follows:

 Acceptance Test 1 is in Table A-1.
-It is successful and qualified to use

-Acceptance Test 2 is in Table A-2.
-It is successful and qualified to use

-Excel program was used to verify the steps listed in Table A-2.
-The file Table_T-2_check located in the testing directory \\olive\backups\CAVE\CA-CIE-Tools-TestEnv\ca-ipp

-Acceptance Test 3 is in Table A-3.
-It is Successful

-Excel program was used to verify the steps listed in Table A-2.
-The file preprocessed_inventory.xlsx located in the testing directory \\olive\backups\CAVE\CA-CIE-Tools-TestEnv\ca-ipp
+It is…???

 Details of these tests, when they were conducted, by whom, and if they Passed or Failed are in each table of Appendix A.